 I thought his employer and others following the same course had made a grievous mistake.
 And, history has made it clear that they did.
 Time after time, organizations with supposedly robust compliance mechanisms have proven their systems to be as effective as paper shuffling.
 They’ve become prey to gross violations that all of their policies, actions, and public commitments promised would never happen.

-Compliance initiatives based solely on systems, processes, memos, and other activities – which are largely ignored – tell people what to do; but it’s organizational culture that determines what people actually do.
+Workplace compliance initiatives based solely on systems, processes, memos, and other activities – which are largely ignored – tell people what to do; but it’s organizational culture that determines what people actually do.
 Culture is derived by what people see being done by those they respect and, frankly, may fear.
 It’s based on how individuals are rewarded or punished when they meet or breach key values.
 This varies from organization to organization: I know one company that fires anyone who lies on an expense report, no matter how high up the chain they are; another allows employees to cut corners on business deals and deceive clients as long as they meet their financial goals.
 The reality is people violate rules all the time and either don’t believe they’ll be caught or get into trouble if they are.

 Thus, culture represents the way organizational values are actually lived, not the words by which they are expressed.
 And, a healthy organizational culture won’t take root by forcing employees to sign documents they’ve barely read and that are ignored by individuals who control their workplace opportunities and futures.
 Defining clear principles on paper is a first step, but that’s all it is.